 This is the more traditional type of life jacket, in which is worn as a vest, with the floatation provided by foam that is sewn within the fabric of the jacket.
 For children under the age of 16, they are the only type of PFD approved by the US Coast Guard.

 Life Jackets designed for general-purpose boating and water activity can be used for stand up paddle boarding, but more appropriate models are designed with paddling in mind.
 The difference is that a life jacket designed for paddling will have more open space around the shoulders and upper arms so that it does not interfere with paddling motion.

 The main things to consider when choosing a life jacket are fit and weight rating.
 A life jacket must be comfortably snug and should stay in place when you raise your arms over your head or when the jacket is lifted upward at the shoulders.

-Every USCG approved life jacket will have a maximum user weight printed on it.
-Using a life jacket rated for less than your body weight will not provide enough flotation to keep you head above water, so using a properly rated life jacket is essential for safety.
+Every USCG-approved life jacket will have a maximum user weight printed on it.
+Using a life jacket rated for less than your body weight will not provide enough flotation to keep your head above water, so using a properly rated life jacket is essential for safety.
 According to the US Coast Guard Boating Safety Division, inherently buoyant life jackets have the following advantages: